bicky10-ultron/Bus_and_Peripheral_Verification_Using_SV/README.md

-# 🧠 Bus and Peripheral Verification Using SystemVerilog
+# 🧠 AXI and D_flip_flop Verification Using SystemVerilog

 ## 📘 Overview
 This project demonstrates the **design and verification** of AXI LIte and D-flip flop modules using **SystemVerilog**.